FXM ASSOCIATES

 FXM Associates updated its previous work for a revised multi-use pier concept, to include local commercial fishing vessels, small charter and excursion vessels, and transient private dockage.
 This work included an assessment of potential economic impacts to local businesses, potential economic development opportunities for new or expanded commercial enterprises, and a detailed operating and business plan to assure that the new pier's projected operating revenues cover its annual operating costs.
 The business plan was presented to Massachusetts state officials - who subsequently contributed grant funding for 75% of facility construction -- to assure them that Winthrop's share of annual debt service on capital costs, as well as all annual operating costs and depreciation could be covered by annual projected cash flow.
 The project was approved by all funding and regulatory agencies.
 Construction was completed and the facility became operational in 2008.

 FXM provided Winthrop ongoing technical assistance to obtain a qualified water transportation provider and recently prepared a comprehensive assessment of demand for commuter and recreational vessel service including a detailed pro forma of projected operating revenues and costs.
-Following an RFP process a qualified operator was selected and ferry service initiated in 2011.
+Following the RFP process a qualified operator was selected and ferry service initiated in 2011.
+(2004)

 Urban River Visions